Match-Yang/easy_example_flutter/README.md

 ### Grant permission

-You need to grant the network access, camera and microphone permission to make our SDK work as escepet.
+You need to grant the network access, camera, and microphone permission to make your SDK work as except.

 #### For Android